-The latest statistics on uninsured motorists driving around the state of Texas is at a shocking ± 20%.
-Which equates to roughly 4 million drivers.
+The latest statistics on uninsured motorists driving around the State of Texas are at a shocking ± 20% - which equate to roughly 4 million drivers.

-While this may seem an unbelievable fact, (Realistically, who would consider driving around without insurance coverage in this day and age?) most of the Texan population don’t fully comprehend the legal and financial implications that ensue after a collision with an uninsured driver
+While this may seem an unbelievable fact, (Realistically, who would consider driving around without insurance coverage in this day and age?) most of the Texan population does not fully comprehend the legal and financial implications that ensue after a collision with an uninsured driver.

-It is a well-known fact that Texas is a pro-insurance state and one who will make you fall to your knees to collect that which is rightfully yours.
-Adding Uninsured & Underinsured Motorist coverage (UM/UIM) to your auto insurance policy ensures you have some measure of protection.
+It is a well-known fact that Texas is a pro-insurance state and one who will make you fall to your knees to collect what is rightfully yours.
+Adding Uninsured & Underinsured Motorist coverage (UM/UIM) to your auto insurance policy ensures you have some sort of protection.

 Here are some pointers to follow up if you were hit by an uninsured driver:

 ● Forewarned is Forearmed - check your insurance policy coverage to see if you’re covered against uninsured and underinsured motorists.